nrfconnect/sdk-nrf/doc/nrf/dm_adding_code.rst

      self:
        path: application

-Importing :file:`west.yml` also results in the addition of all the |NCS| projects, including those imported from Zephyr, into your workspace.
+Importing the ``sdk-nrf`` project in your :file:`west.yml` also results in the addition of all the |NCS| projects, including those imported from Zephyr, into your workspace.

-Then, make the following changes:
+Then, make the following changes if required:

 * Point the entries of any |NCS| repositories that you have forked to your fork and fork revision, by adding them to the ``projects`` list using a new remote.
 * Add any entries for repositories that you need that are not part of the |NCS|.